OmidSadat57/InvoiceReaderProject/README.md

 ### Analysis
 - Compare both models:
   *  Strengths vs. Weaknesses?
-  *  how do the performances compare?
+  *  How do the performances compare?
+  *  Application in the real world possible?